 - Harvard Medical School

 Coronaviruses are important human and animal pathogens.
 They are the cause of up to one-third of community-acquired upper respiratory tract infections in adults and probably also play a role in severe respiratory infections in both children and adults.
-In addition, it is possible that certain coronaviruses cause diarrhea in infants and children, and their possible role in central nervous diseases has been suggested but not proven.
+In addition, it is possible that certain coronaviruses cause diarrhea in infants and children.
+Their role in central nervous system diseases, except for a single case report of encephalitis in a severely immunocompromised infant, has been suggested but not proven.
+(See 'Neurologic disease' below.)

 The microbiology, epidemiology, clinical manifestations, diagnosis, treatment, and prevention of community-acquired coronaviruses will be discussed here.
 Severe acute respiratory syndrome coronavirus (SARS-CoV) and Middle East respiratory syndrome coronavirus (MERS-CoV) are reviewed separately.
 (See "Severe acute respiratory syndrome (SARS)" and "Middle East respiratory syndrome coronavirus: Virology, pathogenesis, and epidemiology".)

 Coronaviruses are classified as a family within the Nidovirales order, viruses that replicate using a nested set of mRNAs ("nido-" for "nest").
 The coronavirus subfamily is further classified into four genera: alpha, beta, gamma, and delta coronaviruses.
 The human coronaviruses (HCoVs) are in two of these genera: alpha coronaviruses (HCoV-229E and HCoV-NL63) and beta coronaviruses (HCoV-HKU1, HCoV-OC43, Middle East respiratory syndrome coronavirus [MERS-CoV], and the severe acute respiratory syndrome coronavirus [SARS-CoV]) (figure 1) [1,2].